Automate Jira tasks via Rube MCP (Composio): issues, projects, sprints, boards, comments, users. Always search tools first for current schemas.

 Suggestions

-Consolidate repeated pitfalls (custom field IDs, account IDs vs usernames) into a single 'Common Pitfalls' section to reduce redundancy
+Consolidate repeated pitfalls (custom field IDs, ADF format, account IDs vs usernames) into the 'Known Pitfalls' section only, and remove duplicates from individual workflow sections.

 | Dimension | Reasoning | Score |